-MEETING OF THE PU BLIC BOARD - 5 th Novem ber 2020 NH3 ITUST Operational Restorati on & Recovery update AGENDA ITEM: 8 Report Author and Job Title: Ned Hobbs, Chief Operating Officer Action Required Approve □ Discuss □ Inform ⊠ Assure ⊠ Executive Summary The Trust Board should be e assured that: The Trust has implemented a clear strategy that segregates to Outpatient & Daycase Centre (PFI) wing of the hospital planned outpatient, diagnostic and procedural activity based the specialist recommendations of the Infection, Prevention Control and Microbiology teams.
-19 norm. e at 58% of pre-COVID- Outpatient capacity hat capacity is and will cor 76%.
-The majority of this d by virtual means.
-Elective Surgery has successfully recommenced on the Manor site with a designated post-operative ward an operative High Dependency Unit within the segregated wing of the hospital.
-The 5th, 6th and 7th elective operating reopened during September.
-Partnership working with Spire Little Aston continues to provide elective theatre capacity to supplement Walsall Manor Hospital capacity.
-The National contract for this will end by 31st.
-December 2020, and the Surgical Division is currently in dialogue with Spire Little Aston leadership team about the potential to continue to secure access to elective operating capacity. iagnostic wait times s show clear evidence of through the 18-week cessation in routine RTT performance elective activity the o other Trusts cont g times, as measured e standard, due to the rough March and April, inues to improve, at 24 th Despite significant determined performance due to the through March and Appropriate to perform vecountry at the end of Appropriate Propries and Propries Proprie e cessation in routing ril, performance rela ery well, with the Tr ative to other Trusts The Trust Board will note the following significant risks.
-Due to Infection, Pre agreed plans do no operating theatre capa evention and Cont t deliver sufficient acity to meet the e rol precautions, current restoration of elective xpectations from the Sirnase 3 letter, as debated
+Operational Restoration & Recovery updateAGENDA ITEM: 8Report Author andNed Hobbs, ChiefResponsibleNed Hobbs, Chief Report Author and Job Title: Ned Hobbs, Chief Operating Officer Ned Hobbs, Chief Operating Officer Action Required Approve Discuss Inform Assure Executive Summary The Trust Board should be e assured that: Outpatient & Daycas planned outpatient, di e Centre (PFI) v agnostic and proc nendations of the ategy that segregates the wing of the hospital for cedural activity based or Infection, Prevention 8 19 norm. re at 58% of pre-COVID- Outpatient capacity ha capacity is and will cor 76%.
+The majority of this ed by virtual means.
+Elective Surgery has successfully recommenced on the Walsa Manor site with a designated post-operative ward and post operative High Dependency Unit within the segregated elective wing of the hospital.
+The 5th, 6th and 7th elective operating theatres reopened during September. elective theatre capac capacity.
+The National 2020, and the Surgica Partnership working with Spire Little Aston continues to provide elective theatre capacity to supplement Walsall Manor Hospital capacity.
+The National contract for this will end by 31st December 2020, and the Surgical Division is currently in dialogue with Spire Little Aston leadership team about the potential to continue to • 6 week wait (DM01) D recovery, and is ahead • es show clear evidence of Despite deterioration in elective waiting times, as measure through the 18-week RTT performance standard, due to the cessation in routine elective activity through March and Apperformance relative to other Trusts continues to improve, at 2 best in the country at the end of August. • Despite significant deterioration in 6-week wait DM01 diagnostics performance due to the cessation in routine elective activity through March and April, performance relative to other Trusts continues to perform very well, with the Trust 13 th best in the country at the end of August. agreed plans do no operating theatre capa evention and Cor t deliver sufficien acity to meet the icant risks. htrol precautions, current it restoration of elective expectations from the Sir Phase 3 letter, as debated